martinchernyavskiy/Notes/CS/CS 544/Week1/Intro.md

 ?
 - GPUs: graphical processing units which contrary to CPU that has few cores that are fast and independent, has many *cores that are slow, float-optimized, and coordinated.*
 .
-- *FLOPS*: floating-point operations per second
+- *FLOPS*: floating-point operations per second, way of measuring performance of GPUs
+- *Benchmark*: program for measuring performance

+## RAM
+?
+- Randomly accessed : fast at accessing different locations efficiently
+- *Byte addressable*
+- *Fast, volati